 - A Day as a Platform Worker: In this microlearning course by Atingi you will get to know the ride-hailing sector of the gig economy by spending a day in the shoes of Lubanzi, who works for a rideshare platform.

 - The GigLane: a text based adventure game that explores the conditions of work as a food delivery worker in Bangalore.

 - The Uber Game: based on reporting undertaken by the Financial Times, this game allows you to explore the daily life of an Uber driver

-- Jornada do Trabalhador de Si Mesmo (Journey of a gig worker): a text-based game produced by DigiLabour Research Lab for the Workers’ Game Jam 2020 where you play a platform driver trying, at the same time, to pay your bills and fight for their rights.
-(Portuguese and English).
+- Jornada do Trabalhador de Si Mesmo (Journey of a gig worker): a text-based game produced by DigiLabour Research Lab for the Workers’ Game Jam 2020 where you play a platform driver trying, at the same time, to pay your bills and fight for their rights (in Portuguese and English).

 - Hear from gig workers: On the road with London’s gig economy workers

 It can be challenging to access information on worker rights, platform policies, and other facets of working in the gig economy.
 Connect with others in the sector to look for answers:

 - SherpaShare Pulse: Other workers may have the answer to your questions.
 This platform allows you to speak with other gig economy workers around the world.

 - Tu respuesta sindical ya: you can post questions around a range of topics that will be answered by trained members of a worker’s syndicate based in Spain (in Spanish)

 - Workit: the app connects you to trained peer advisors that can give specific advice around working on the gig economy.